Amtrak Forced To Reduce Service Along Northeast Corridor Due To COVID-Related Staffing Shortage

 “I don’t agree with it because I think there’s always gonna be viruses and you can’t stop the world because of viruses,” Mary Connors said.

-Riders will receive travel alternatives, but many in the Philly area are hoping help is on the way.MORE NEWS: Philadelphia's Lindsay Noel Set To Become First Woman Magician To Appear On 'Penn & Teller: Fool Us'
+Riders will receive travel alternatives, but many in the Philly area are hoping help is on the way.MORE NEWS: Cooling Tower Malfunction Caused Fire At Center City High-Rise, Source Says

 “I hope that, they, the city helps out in any way they can because Philadelphia is such a big Amtrak hub, so I really hope that they step in,” Small said.